DataDog/integrations-core/databricks/README.md

 ### Metrics

-Databricks does not include any metrics.
+The Databricks integration does not include any metrics.

 ### Service Checks